-Delegation in Business
+Delegation for Business Owners

 When you delegate tasks, you empower someone else to act for you.
 The act of delegation, then, involves conferring (some of) your functions or powers on another so he or she can act on your behalf.

-You can see from the definition why delegation is so problematic for so many small business people; delegating involves giving some control away.
-Couple that with the fact that many business people believe that no one else is going to do it (whatever it is) as well as they do it, and you have a group that's very resistant to delegation.
+You can see from the definition of why delegation is so problematic for so many small business people; delegating involves giving some control away.
+Couple that with the fact that many business people believe that no one else is going to do it (whatever it is) as well as they do it, and you have a group that's very resistant to the delegation.

 Delegation is a critical skill for small business success, but it's not uncommon for owners of startup businesses to try to do it all themselves.
 No one can be good at everything, and running a small business involves so many different tasks and skills that as the business grows some sort of assistance and division of labor becomes necessary for the business to prosper.